A general critique of photographer’s websites

 Let people know what you look like.
 Sure, it is all about your art, and therefore your looks shouldn’t matter.
 Except, it does.
 Clients want to see who they are dealing with, or at least have an idea of who they are going to meet at the consultation.
 So, no photograph of a landscape or a photograph of your pug.
 Just a photo of yourself.
 That’ll do.

 Don’t come across as illiterate because you refuse to distinguish between their / they’re / there.
 The same goes for your / you’re.
 Similarly, there is a difference between an isle and an aisle.
 Take the time to proof-read your site.
-Make the effort to bribe friends to proof-read your site thoroughly.
+Even bribe friends to proof-read your site thoroughly.
 Seriously, this stuff is important.

 This started out as a general article regarding photographers’ websites … but it seems to have spiraled into a mini-rant.
 Oh well.
-And if anything here aggravated you, it might just mean you have to change a few things up on your website.
+And if anything here aggravated you, it might just mean you have to consider changing a few things up on your website.
 Ask the opinions of others.

 Are there any things that I missed out on?
 Let’s hear some ideas and opinions.